pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 This assessment estimated 197 parameters.
 The log of the unfished equilibrium recruitment, $ln(R_0)$, controls the scale of the population and annual deviations around the stock-recruit curve (135 parameters) allow for more uncertainty in the population trajectory.
 In addition, 59 selectivity and retention parameters for the three fishery fleets and three surveys allowed for estimation of annual length compositions and discards rates.
 Two catchability parameters were analytically computed from the data, and one additional parameter, representing additional variability in the early Triennial survey, was directly estimated by the model.

+\clearpage

 \begin{figure}
 {\centering
-\includegraphics[alt=Tabular information for this figure can be found in the data file.,width=0.8\textwidth,height=1\textheight]{/Users/jzahner/Desktop/Projects/assessment_models/pac_sspt_23/doc/FinalFigs/Data/data_plot.png}
+\includegraphics[alt=Tabular information for this figure can be found in the data file.,width=1\textwidth,height=1\textheight]{/Users/jzahner/Desktop/Projects/assessment_models/pac_sspt_23/doc/FinalFigs/Data/data_plot.png}
 }
 \caption{Summary of data sources used in the base model.\label{fig:assessment_data_timeseriesES}}
 \end{figure}

 ## Stock biomass and dynamics{-}

-Unfished equilibrium spawning output ($B_0$) is estimated to be 22.145 trillion eggs, with a 95% confidence interval of 18.166-26.124 trillion eggs.
+Unfished equilibrium spawning output ($B_0$) is estimated to be 22.145 billion eggs, with a 95% confidence interval of 18.166-26.124 billion eggs.
 The $B_0$ estimate here is not comparable to previous assessment as the integration of new fecundity and maturity assumptions have changed the output units from traditional biomass to spawned  eggs.
 Spawning output is estimated to have remained stable until the early-1970s before beginning to decline near linearly through the present day.
-The estimated spawning output in 2023 is 8.717 trillion eggs (5.545-11.889 trillion eggs), which represents a stock status or “depletion” ($B_{2023}/B_0$) of 39.4% (31.6\%-47.1\%; Table \ref{tab:ssbES}; Figure \ref{fig:ssb_trajectoryES}).
+The estimated spawning output in 2023 is 8.717 billion eggs (5.545-11.889 billion eggs), which represents a stock status or “depletion” ($B_{2023}/B_0$) of 39.4% (31.6\%-47.1\%; Table \ref{tab:ssbES}; Figure \ref{fig:ssb_trajectoryES}).
 The depletion in 2013 was estimated to be 43.5%, a large decrease from what was estimated by the 2013 assessment (~75%).
 The standard deviation of the log of spawning biomass in 2023 is 0.18, which is less than the 0.36 minimum assumed for use in $p^*$ adjustments to \gls{ofl} values.